BarryCarlyon/twitch_profile_extension/README.md

 ## GOTCHAS

-**The EBS for this server, generates an App Access Token are Boot, but doesn't test it/renew it.
+**The EBS for this server, generates an App Access Token at Boot, but doesn't test it/renew it.
 So if you use this code for a production EBS it'll probably stop working after 60 days.
 The EBS is for short demonstrations of the code flow.**